update your settings

 Fantastic mix of magazines, guidebooks, reference, politics and art imprints in English and Spanish encased neatly in the sublime Palacio del Segundo Cabo in Plaza de Armas.

-A specialist shop that sells perfume made from tropical flowers, Havana 1791 retains the air of a working museum.
+A specialist shop that sells perfume made from tropical flowers, Habana 1791 retains the air of a working museum.
 Floral fragrances are mixed by hand – you can see the petals drying in a laboratory out the back.

 Paintings and prints by young Cuban artists are exhibited and sold here (from CUC$30 to CUC$150).
 You can also see the artists at work.